patzacher/attention_task_analysis_ior/README.md

 ## Figures

 This section generates a figure to illustrate the mean shifting speed for each participant and target index.
 It uses group summarization and error bar plotting to represent the mean performance per condition.
-The error bars are calculated for within-subject standard error using the `Rmisc` package.
+The error bars are calculated for within-subject standard error (Morey, 2008) using the `Rmisc` package.

 The figure is created using `ggplot2` and demonstrates the mean performance per condition, with points indicating participant means and error bars representing within-subject standard errors.